Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

 - **Discrete Structures**:
-  - Given the opportunity to input, store, and output a new type of data, the learner will pick the correct mathematical object (e.g., a number, set, multi-set, or sequence) and then implement it and integrate it into a correct, well-tested, and well-documented Python program of between one hundred and five hundred lines.
+  - Given the opportunity to input, store, and output a new type of data, the learner will pick the correct discrete structure (e.g., a number, set, multi-set, or sequence) and then:
+    - Implement it and integrate it into a correct, well-tested, and well-documented Python program of between one hundred and five hundred lines.
-  - Given the opportunity to input, store, and output a new type of data, the learner will pick the correct mathematical object (e.g., a number, set, multi-set, or sequence) and use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new data type.
+    - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new data type.
   - Given the formal definition of a discrete structure, the learner will correctly translate it into a Python function, bearing in mind the ways in which the working Python function may diverge from the formal definition due to implementation concerns related to computational costs and storage overheads.
-  - Given the formal definition of a discrete structure and its implementation as a Python function, the learner will correctly describe its properties and explain how it is similar to and different from other discrete structures.
+  - Given the formal definition of a discrete structure and its implementation as a Python function, the learner will correctly describe its properties, demonstrate and verify those properties through testing, and explain how the it is similar to and different from other discrete structures.

 - **Data Analysis**:
-  - Given a data set of textual and numerical values, the learner will implement
+  - Given a data set of textual and numerical values, the learner will implement and use:
     - An appropriate statistical technique as a Python function to summarize and analyze the data.
-    - An appropriate visualization technique as a Python function and then use the function to create graphs and diagrams that highlight the salient properties of the data set.
+    - An appropriate visualization technique as a Python function that can create graphs and diagrams that highlight the salient properties of the data set.

 - **Mathematical Functions**:
   - Leveraging their understanding of higher-order functions, lambda functions,